The independent Review of Australia’s environment laws needs to hear your voice

 This is a once-in-a-decade chance to have a real national conversation about how we protect our environment.
-We want to get as many community submissions as possible into the Review to:
+The Wilderness Society has made a submission to the review, and we want to get as many community submissions as possible into the Review to:

 - Ensure the Independent Reviewer and Review Panel hear your lived experience of nature destruction, understand your concerns and the solution we know Australia’s nature needs;

 - Balance the voice of vested interests who want to see Australia’s nature protections weakened even further; and

 - Use the big opportunity of the Review to call on politicians and decision-makers to take concrete action to end our extinction and deforestation crises.